challah/bo/src/blog/koreatown.md

 The pièce de résistance was the bulgogi (marinated beef slices).
 The meat was tender and packed with a rich, savory flavor.
 It had the perfect balance of sweetness and soy sauce, making it an utterly delectable dish.
 Bulgogi score: 10 out of 10! 🌟

+Bogart, my second youngest, joined me for the Korean feast, and he couldn't get enough of the bulgogi.
+"The tender beef and savory flavors are amazing!
+I'll be dreaming about this for days," he remarked.

 All in all, this green bin feast was an incredible find.
 Koreatown never disappoints!